kerski/pbi-dataops-monitoring/documentation/Azure-DevOps-Addon.md

 3. Navigate to the "Issues" table and select the cog icon located next to the Source icon.

 ![Update Issues - Select Cog](./images/update-issues.png)
+*Figure 11 - Update Issues Table's Source Step in Power Query*

 4. Add the "Issues - Latest Pipeline Run Failures" and "Issues - Schedule Pipelines That Failed to Run As Scheduled" tables to the right side of the pop-up.
 Press the "Ok" button when complete.

 ![Append](./images/append.png)
+*Figure 12 - Append the two new tables added from the Dataflow*

 5. Close & Apply your changes.